ashenBlade/postgres-dev-helper/docs/vscode_setup.md

 We can pass it directly using flags, but a better idea would be to use environment variables, because different binaries can use different flags.

-All frontend utilities are located in own `src/bin/UTILITY_NAME` directory and after building each directory contains it's binary.
+After installation all frontend utilities will be located in `PGINSTDIR` - directory specified during database setup, so all you have to do is just pick required binary in it.

 For example configuration for `pg_ctl` would be: